qooxdoo/qooxdoo/documentation/manual/source/pages/mobile/tutorial.rst

        this.fireDataEvent("requestTweet", null); // Fire a data event.
 Later we will send the entered "username" as a data.
     }

-In the ``_onTap`` method we fire a data event “requestTweet”.
+In the ``_onTap`` method we fire a data event "requestTweet".
 The empty data will be replaced later with the username.
 The only thing which is missing now is to define the event itself.
-Add a new ``events`` section to the “Input” class:
+Add a new ``events`` section to the "Input" class:
 ::

     events : {
       "requestTweet" : "qx.event.type.Data" // Define the event
     }

-In the “Application” class add the following code below the code we have just added:
+In the "Application" class add the following code below the code we have just added:
 ::